bailey27/cppcryptfs/README.md

 Current Status
 --------------

-cppcryptfs is alpha-test.
-Please click on the issues link above to see the current issues.
+cppcryptfs is pre-alpha, or more accurately, EXPERIMENTAL.

+Many of the issues are with Dokany.
+They appear to be fixing them.
+The next Dokany release should improve things considerably.

 Testing
 -------